AndrzejJakubczak/SecureKeys/README.md

 - React.js

 ## Features
-- The user can generate a random password.
+- The user can generate a random password
-- The user can edit the generated password.
+- The user can edit the generated password
-- Custom symbols and password length.
+- Custom symbols and password length

 ## Screenshots
 ![Example screenshot](./img/securekeys.png)